mrfil/PowerGrid/_docs/Configuration.md

 You can rename the directory to anything.
 Instead of `algomash-jekyll` you can use `my-cool-project` or anything you like.

-## congif.yml
+## config.yml
 {: .content-subhead }

 Open `config.yml` file from the folder into a code editor.
 You can also drag the folder into a code editor, as it'll be easier to work with.

-In this file under the `## Setup` (line 9), you'll find 5 settings.
+In this file under the `## Setup` (line 9), you'll find 4 settings.
 That's all you need to configure.

 * **title**: Change it to your site's title.
 You can use your project name if you wish.
 * **tagline**: Change it to your site's tagline.
 A one line description would be sufficient.
 * **description**: Change it to your site's description.
 This text is used in meta description tag in page header.
-* **url**: Change this to your site URL.
-If you're developing locally on your machine for now, use **http://localhost:4000** as this is where Jekyll will run the server.
+* **baseurl**: Change this to your site URL.
+If you're developing locally on your machine for now, leave this blank as this is where Jekyll will run the server.
+If you are using GitHub Pages to host a project page, set baseurl to /projectname and leave blank for organization pages.
-* **assets**: By default, Algomash uses a folder with name `assets` where all the resources like CSS, JS and images are stored in respective directories.
-You can rename the folder to something else, like `data` if you want.
-Also, update the site URL here too.

 ## Add Google Analytics Code
 {: .content-subhead }